-Any student or employee who knows or has reasonable basis for believing that he or she has an infectious disease which may pose a threat to others has an obligation to share that information with the a Vice Chancellor.
+Any student or employee who knows or has reasonable basis for believing that he or she has an infectious disease which may pose a threat to others has an obligation to share that information with their supervisor or Vice Chancellor.
 The college will protect the confidentiality and privacy of persons with serious illnesses as required by state and federal law.